Santa Clara, Cuba: Transport

 Santa Clara is crossed by the Carretera Central highway (CC) and Autopista A1 motorway.
-A ring road serving the city is directly linked to the motorway.
+The Santa Clara Beltway serving the city is directly linked to the motorway.
 The main railway station, Santa Clara railway station, is part of the principal line of the country, the Havana-Santa Clara-Camagüey-Santiago.
 Abel Santamaría Airport, located 11 km to the north, is the city airport, serving flights to Italy, Canada, France, and Poland, along with domestic and other flights.

+The Santa Clara beltway connects the city with other roads going to the other municipalities in the province, these include: